-Twenty years ago a bizarre, action-packed kids series called Mighty Morphin’ Power Rangers premiered and garnered a fast, rabid following.
-For the 12-and-under set, the show served as a bridge between Teenage Mutant Ninja Turtles and Saved By the Bell: Yes, there were cartoonish fight scenes and giant robot villains, but the show also exalted cool teenagers and made you feel like part of their Angel Grove-protecting posse.
-You could feel like a kid and a tolerable preteen among their ranks.
+In 1993, Mighty Morphin’ Power Rangers premiered and almost immediately garnered a rabid following.
+For the 12-and-under set, the bizarre show served as a bridge between Teenage Mutant Ninja Turtles and Saved By the Bell.

-I remember other kids in my second-grade class fearlessly identifying with Jason (the Red Ranger), Zach (the Black Ranger), or Tommy (the Green/White Ranger, which is its own saga).
-But I always, always knew Billy was the ranger most like me.
+I remember other kids in my second-grade class identifying with Jason (the Red Ranger) or Zach (the Black Ranger).
+But I always knew Billy was the ranger most like me.
 He was bookish, cautious, articulate, and never got caught up in the fist-pumping machismo of his teammates.

-4. It really seemed like Tommy and Kimberly were going to get busy in front of us.
+In my fevered juvenile imagination, it really seemed like they were going to have sex right in front of us.

-The Power Rangers’ HQ was a tech-heavy battle station featuring a Wizard of Oz-style sorcerer named Zordon whose face appeared eerily in a giant, gaseous green tube.
-Less threatening was his C3PO-esque assistant alpha, a stubby robot who paced around shouting “Ay, yiy, yiy!”
-Imagine if C3P0 had more Jar Jar Binks neurosis and an Urkel patois.
-Now you’re talking classic.
+The Rangers’ HQ was a tech-heavy battle station featuring a Wizard of Oz-style sorcerer named Zordon.
+Less threatening was his amiable assistant Alpha 5, a stubby robot who paced around shouting “Aye-yi-yi-yi-yi!”

 Imagine if C3P0 and Steven Urkel had a baby.